hth313/ladybug/doc/introduction.rst

 Copyright
 =========

-The Programmer module and its manual is copyright by Håkan Thörngren 2016 and is provided free of charge for non-commercial usages.
+The Programmer's module and its manual is copyright by Håkan Thörngren 2016 and is provided free of charge for non-commercial usages.
 Contact the author if you want to use it for other purposes.

 Feedback and suggestions are welcome, the author can be contacted at hth313@gmail.com